 Now I’m in Ohrid I of course want to do some sightseeing.
 I want to, but at the same time I don’t.
 I find it hard to switch.
 It’s almost stressful.
 I probably do it all wrong, I just walk and walk and and then discover that I missed the most popular sight.

-I did get an impression and I did like Ohrid a lot.
+I did get an impression and I did like Ohrid old town a lot.
 Had a nice chat with a man that has a A. den Doolaard exhibition.
-I really love his books and recognise many of his observations and strong feelings for this region.
+I really love his books and recognize many of his observations and strong feelings for this region.
 Definitely recommend reading it.

 A holiday vibe took over.
 I enjoyed the slow afternoon, went for a swim, talked to some other Dutchies, rolled out my sleeping pad, watched the sunset and slept on the beach.
 Oww summer 🙂